Java FileReader

 andReadable

-interfaces. - If not provided, it uses the platform’s default charset.
+interfaces. - if not provided, it uses the platform’s default charset.

-2. Creating a FileReader
+2. Creating FileReader

 To use the FileReader